dgvigil/dgvigil.github.io/_posts/2018-12-07-Man-On-Second.md

 I grew up in a baseball family.
 Baseball was (and is) a huge deal in my family.
 My brother is a private instructor and baseball coach even.
 He's also the one that got me a ticket to game 5 of the 2017 World Series.
 It was epic.
-I told my brother about the having a wealth of data, but not exactly sure what questions to ask it.
+I told my brother about having a wealth of data, but not exactly sure what questions to ask it.
 So he gave me a few interesting ideas.
 Here is the first:

 # Which is the best pitch and count to hit when there is a runner on 2nd base?